 Bringing Your New German Shepherd Pup Home

 Introducing a new dog is an exciting experience for a family.
-Along with excitement, there is also usually a bit of anxiety.
+Along with the excitement, there is also usually a bit of anxiety.
 This is very normal, and part of the adjustment process and both your new dog and your family get used to having another dog in your home.

 Introductions Away from Home